- Opening Digital Banks In Indonesia – A Right Move For Foreign Investors Now? And Can They?

 Indonesia’s banking sector is marching towards a digital revolution.
 Indonesia’s Central Bank – Bank Indonesia, estimates that digital banking transactions are expected to reach IDR 32,206 trillion (US$2.3 trillion) by the end of 2021.
 A substantial increase from IDR27,036 trillion (US$1.9 trillion) in 2020.

-A recent study conducted by Bank BTPN showed the gap between digital and ATM transactions is widening.
-Prior to the pandemic, digital banking made up 71% of financial transactions, but it now covers 83% of all transactions.
+A recent survey conducted by Bank BTPN showed the gap between digital and ATM transactions is widening, which 83% of respondents choosing mobile/digital payment, compared to 71% prior the pandemic.

 Despite having over 1,600 licensed commercial and rural banks, Oxford Business Group’s latest studies showed 83.1 million Indonesians remain unbanked – the fourth-largest in the world.